travelgateX/documentation-site/content/legacy/docs/hotel/methods/AvailDestinationTree.md

 ~~~

-It is essential to understand types of nodes in order to discern between city and zone.
+To understand types of nodes is essential in order to discern between cities and zones.

 There are two types of nodes: the parent node, also called DestinationTree node, and the child node, also named Destination leaf
 node.
 A parent can have zero to n children ( 0..n ) and a child can only one parent ( 1..1 ).
 For example, the DestinationTree code =